Swordplay & Swashbucklers

 Now is a good time to briefly point out the reality of women pirates during the so-called Golden Age of Piracy 1655 to 1730.
 Strictly speaking, we know of only two who can be truly said to be pirates of the Caribbean: Anne Bonny and Mary Read, the former of whom gets all the cinematic glory while the latter, if what Charles Johnson wrote about her is true even in part, was the real swashbuckling bad-ass of the twain.

 If Johnson’s early eighteenth century account is true, Read had been thrice a soldier in disguise, then a pirate, and even a privateer, in disguise, and reportedly fought at least one duel against a male crew member.
-Of course, this may be entirely an invention of the author; his account of Read’s army service may have been inspired by the real life of female soldier-in-disguise Christian Davies.
+Of course, this may be entirely an invention of the author, and his account of Read’s army service may have been inspired by the real life of female soldier-in-disguise Christian Davies.
 Although a fictionalized account of her life was not published until 1739, her story was known at the time Johnson’s pirate book was written.

 Bonny, though gets all the attention, thanks largely to her relationship with “Calico” Jack Rackham.
 Writers are often lazy, and it’s easier to combine Read’s martial prowess with Bonny’s reported temperament and relationship with Rackham.
 However, not all writers who fictionalize the female pirate pair are as lazy.
 Some, including Erica Jong, have balanced their accounts of the two women.